ZhixinLai/3D-detection-with-monocular-RGB-image/README.md

 Kitti 2d object: http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d
 Input: monoculr RGB image; 2D boxes, dimension, orientation, and location of objects; Camera's inner and outer parameter.
 Data form: JSON.
 ## Overall Thought
-2D box prediction + Orientation prediction + dimentation prediction --> Location inference --> visualization
+Class and 2D box prediction + Orientation prediction + dimentation prediction --> Location inference --> visualization
-### 2D box prediction
+### Class and 2D box prediction
 Applied Faster RCNN and resnet as backbone with 2FNN as header to predict the 2D boxes (left-top point and right-bottom point).
 ### Orientation prediction
 Because of the 2pi range is hard for model to learn, thus divides the 2pi range into several bins and predict the bin class and offset regression has better performance.